bcmichael/RNMR-Docs/docs/command/full_command.md

 Pressing ^ while `WAIT` is active pauses the acquisition and returns control to the user at the command line.
 Entering exit from this command line resumes acquisition.
+## WAVB
+Perform weighted average of blocked record

+Category: Data Manipulation

+Format: rec first last

+Defaults: rrec 1 last

+Description:
+`WAVB` performs a weighted average of blocks from a blocked record and puts the result in the visible processing buffer.
+The average is weighted such that any blocks with all zeros have a weight of 0 and all other blocks have a weight of 1.
+If no record is specified RNMR will prompt for it with the read record pointer (as set and displayed by `PTRA`) as a default. `WAVB` performs the average over blocks first to last.
+If first is omitted RNMR will prompt for it with 1 as a default.
+If last is omitted RNMR will prompt for it with the number of blocks in the record as a default.
+Setting last to 0 indicates to use the last block in the record.
 ## WAVV
 Perform weighted addition of data